mli42/at42minishell/README.md

 # at42minishell

-This is a minishell, a 42 school project that reproduce a basic shell, or CLI.
+This is a minishell, a 42 school project that reproduce a basic shell (CLI).

-We use an AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree))!
+We use an AST! ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree))

 We did all the bonuses except the `HERE_DOCUMENT` (`<<` operator).